-"Chief of Police" is the Chief of the Police Department of the City of Menifee, California, or designee.
+"Chief of Police" is the Chief of the Police Department of the City of Menifee, California, or his or her designee.

 "Communications center" means the center that receives calls for service from the community, resulting in dispatching police, fire, or rescue resources as required.